RosarioB/spring-boot-rest-api-couchbase-crud/README.md

 The APIs work fine but some tests may fail randomly if you run them altogheter.
 I am trying to solve the issue.

-I have experienced some issue with some methods of the CouchbaseTemplate and also extending the CrudRepository so I have tried other ways to produce methods that work.

 If you have any suggestions or thoughts feel free to contact me.